-Although testicular cancer is uncommon compared to other cancers (0.7% of all cancers), it is the most common cancer in males aged between 15 and 35 in North America and Europe.
-Just under 2,000 men are diagnosed with this type of cancer annually in the United Kingdom.
-About 70 British males die each year from testicular cancer.
-8,000 American males are diagnosed and 390 die each year in the USA of this disease.
+Although testicular cancer is uncommon compared with other cancers (0.7 percent of all cancers), it is the most common cancer in males aged between 15 and 35 in North America and Europe.
+8,000 American males are diagnosed, and 390 die each year in the United States from this disease.

-The incidence of testicular cancer in the USA has more than doubled over the last four decades among Caucasian males, and has recently started to rise among afro-American males.
+The incidence of testicular cancer in Caucasian males in the U.S. has more than doubled over the last four decades, and has recently started to rise among African-American males.
 Experts are not sure why people of different ancestries have varying incidence rates.

 Contents of this article:

 - Testicular cancer is one of the most common forms of cancer in young men.